-D. Event and Action Plan for Air Quality, Noise, Landscape and Visual Impact
+D. Event and Action Plan for Air Quality, Noise, Landscape and Visual Impact informed of the results.

 In case the Action and Limit Levels are not complied during construction stage, the following Event and Action Plan should be followed:

 Table D-1: Event and Action Plan for Air Quality